Bike the Volcano Country

-Two highlights include the 45 metre-high Hapuwhenu Viaduct and the Old Train Tunnel, both looking out-of-place amongst native bush.
+Two highlights include the 45m (148ft)-high Hapuwhenu Viaduct and the Old Train Tunnel, both looking out-of-place amongst native bush.
 There are plenty of information panels to read should you need an excuse to rest.

 - Get a shuttle and bike hire from Ohakune to start at Horopito.
-That way, you can end in The Junction part of Ohakune for a pint at the end of the road, then enjoy a 2km ride along the river to get back downtown.
+That way, you can end in The Junction part of Ohakune for a pint at the end of the road, then enjoy a 2km (1.2-mile) ride along the river to get back downtown.
 Book your bike hire and transport with TCB in Ohakune or on Viator or Tripadvisor.